29trix/Altschool/README.md

 # Altschool
-A repo for all my Altschool activities and assignments
+A repo for all my Altschool activities, assignment and projects